waynegramlich/Fab/embedded_freecad.md

      import sys
      sys.path.append("./squashfs-root/usr/lib")

-## Dual Mode FreeCAD Python Program
+## Dual Mode FreeCAD Python Programs

 A dual mode Python program is one can be run as both FreeCAD macro and in embedded mode.
 The idea is shown immediately below: